 Easy to Fit - Solve Your Overheating Issues!

 HubSink comes in six separate pieces.
 Easy to install in 10 - 15 minutes without removing spokes on almost all wheel sizes down to 17" to stop ebike overheating & fix ebike overheatingBUY HUBSINKS NOW

 Q: How much more power can i run?

-(How much will my power density increase?)
-A: There are too many variables to make any concrete assumptions on exact power handling in practice but for arguments sake if a MXUS with FF is overheating 15 mins into a ride because it’s producing 2600W of excess heat under throttle and the hub can only shed 1500w, it looks like we can dissipate more than half of that excess to potentially let it be ridden in the exact same manner indefinitely with HubSinks.
-This needs further testing, it could be more because keeping the temp lower earlier improves efficiency.
-But thats why we’re doing a Beta stage.
+(Stop ebike e-bike overheating) A: (lots) There are too many variables to make any concrete assumptions on exact power handling in practice but for arguments sake if a MXUS with FF is overheating 15 mins into a ride because it’s producing 2600W of excess heat under throttle and the hub can only shed 1500w, it looks like we can dissipate more than half of that excess to potentially let it be ridden in the exact same manner indefinitely with HubSinks.
+This needs further testing, it may be because keeping the temp lower earlier improves efficiency.

 Q: Will it fit my motor?

 A: The Beta version of the HubSink will fit any of the ‘standard’ hubs with a 222mm to 238mm ØD Magnet ring and at least 18mm free space between spoke flanges, MXUS, QS 205, Leaf, Crystalyte, 9C and other common sizes NOTE: QS273 hubsinks are in beta stage and available now, they are working very well and just neem a little adjustment to suite each bike while fitting (see instruction page) These are really helping the massive QS 273 motor shed heat and cool down much faster at high power

 Q: Do i have to remove my spokes to fit?

 A: We designed the HubSink in 6 pieces so even on a 17” moto rim with 10g spokes, they should be easy to slide in then install.